Vegan Easter Egg Cheesecake

 2 Easter eggs will give you 4 egg halves, which is great for serving a small group.
 I recommend 1/2 of a cheesecake (1/4 of the whole egg) per serving as they are quite rich and indulgent, especially after you add the extra chocolate for decoration!

-Next to that are the Doisy & Dam good eggs and Freedom mini marshmallows, both of which I got from Holland & Barrett.
+Next to that are vegan Mini Eggs and Freedom mini marshmallows, both of which I got from Holland & Barrett.

-I also drizzled over some coloured icing, which I made with a simple mix of icing sugar, water and purple/orange food gel colouring.
+I also drizzled over some colourful icing, which I made with a simple mix of icing sugar, water and purple/orange vegan food colouring.
 If you want to do this too, I recommend PME food gels.

 How to make vegan Easter cheesecake

-First off, you’ll need to have 2 chocolate eggs to hand.
+First off, you’ll need to have two dairy-free chocolate eggs to hand.
 I used 80g ones which were on the smaller side.
 If yours are larger, you can either just use 1 or you can double the rest of the ingredients.

 Make sure that the Digestives you use are vegan-friendly.
 The majority are these days but some of them still sneak some milk in there!
-Mcvities are now vegan friendly after a recipe changed which is great news, but I used Ms Molly’s as they are much cheaper at just 31p per pack!
+Mcvities are now vegan friendly after a recipe changed which is great news, but I used Ms Molly’s as they are cheaper at just 31p per pack!
+Check out my accidentally vegan biscuits post for more UK options.

 Measure out 60g (1/4 cup) of vegan margarine then gently melt it over the stove or in the microwave.
 Pour it into a bowl with the biscuit crumbs and mix well.